Close

 5. Plan for the Optics

 Most first-time hunters fall into the trap of buying an excellent rifle and forget to budget for a rifle scope.
 To avoid this, plan and budget for your optics.
 This ensures you’re not stuck with a useless rifle when you head out hunting.
 Based on your budget, experts recommend spending between 50 and 100 percent of your rifles’ initial amount on a scope.
-At the firearms shop, ask the assistant to pinpoint to you the best scope.
-But if you already have one, don’t forget to mount it and get comfortable with it before heading out to hunt.
+At the firearms shop, ask the assistant to pinpoint to you the best Red Dot Sight scope for your gun.
+If you already have a scope, don’t forget to mount it and get comfortable with it before heading out to hunt.

 6. Assess an Action Plan